-The Petitioners as well as the 8^{th} Respondent in their respective affidavits have referred to few more events that had taken place since the issuance of (\underline{P} 3) up to the time of submitting the Cabinet Memorandum dated 06-04-2016 marked \underline{P} 9 which will be referred to in the next paragraph.
+The Petitioners as well as the 9^{th} Respondent in their respective affidavits have referred to few more events that had taken place since the issuance of (\underline{P} 3) up to the time of submitting the Cabinet Memorandum dated 06-04-2016 marked \underline{P} 9 which will be referred to in the next paragraph.
 However, they are now history as far as this application is concerned and hence need not be referred to in this judgment.

-After the above events, at one point of time, it had come to light that the committees appointed to consider appeals as per the Public Administration circular No. 09/2015 (P_3) had made conflicting recommendations in respect of some officers.
+After the said events, at one point of time, it had come to light that the committees appointed to consider appeals as per the Public Administration circular No. 09/2015 (P3) had made conflicting recommendations in respect of some officers.
 Then the Minister of Law and Order and Southern Development, by the Cabinet memorandum dated 06-04-2016, sought Cabinet approval to appoint a new three member committee comprising of an Additional Secretary of the Ministry of Public administration and Management, Additional Secretary of the Ministry of Law and Order and Southern Development and a Senior Deputy Inspector General of Police to reconsider and make recommendations on the appeals of police officers who were subjected to political victimization.
-The Petitioners have produced the said Cabinet Memorandum dated 06-04-2016 marked P_9.
-The 8th Respondent (Secretary-National Police Commission) has produced the said Cabinet Memorandum dated 06-04-2016 marked 8 R5.
+The Petitioners have produced the said Cabinet Memorandum dated 06-04-2016 marked P 9.